-(MC).
-In (MC), an under-powered car must drive up a steep hill, as shown in Figure 3.
-Since the car does not have enough power to simply accelerate up the hill, it needs to drive up the opposite hill first in order to gather enough momentum to reach its goal.
+This subsection illustrates how Verisig could be used on a benchmark RL problem, namely Mountain Car (MC).
+In MC, an underpowered car must drive up a steep hill, as shown in Figure 3.
+Since the car does not have enough power to accelerate up the hill, it needs to drive up the opposite hill first in order to gather enough momentum.
 The learning task is to learn a controller that takes as input the car's position and velocity and outputs an acceleration command.
 The car has the following discrete-time dynamics: